Table of Contents:

 We've already mentioned the solutions to a dry P-trap or a malfunctioning one, but what if your P-trap is dirty, and this is the source of your odor problem?
 Even if you diligently clean your bathroom, you may not think about the parts of your bathroom you cannot see.
 Fortunately, cleaning your P-trap is a simple process and is an excellent way to deodorize a smelly shower drain.

-Simply pour approximately 1/2 cup of baking soda down the drain, followed by about 1/2 cup of white distilled vinegar.
-Now cover the drain with a stopper or a plate and let the chemical reaction go to work, cleaning the inside of the drain, including the P-trap, and frothing up.
+Pour 1/2 cup of baking soda down the drain, then 1/2 cup of white distilled vinegar.
+Cover the drain with a stopper or a plate.
+Let the chemical reaction go to work, frothing up and cleaning the inside of the drain and the P-trap.
 This should clear out any grime or debris clinging to the inside of your P-trap and causing odors.

 You can also use bleach or other cleaners, but be wary of the fact that harsh chemicals can damage your pipes if you use them too much or too frequently, so home remedies should come first.